memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 - The property name `current-speed` is transformed to `current_speed`.
 - The property name `status` stays the same.

-Since node paths are unique, by combining the node's path with its property names we can create a unique macro for each property - and that's exactly what Zephyr's devicetree generator does.
+Since node paths are unique, by combining the node's path with its property names we can create a unique macro for each property - and that's exactly what Zephyr's Devicetree generator does.
 The leading `_N_` is used to indicate that it is followed by a node's path, `_P_` separates the node's path from its property.
 For `uart@40002000`, we get the following:

 - `/soc/uart@40002000`, property `current-speed`
   becomes `N_S_soc_S_uart_40002000_P_current_speed`